(As last amended November 2015)

-- Status as a Member or Student Member in the Society requires payment of dues.
+- Status as a Fellow, Member or Student Member in the Society requires payment of dues.

 ARTICLE IX: RECALL

-- Upon petition of 10% of the membership, an election by mail ballot will be held on proposals with respect to the recall of members of the Governing Board or the Secretary-Treasurer.
-Such recall will be effective upon a majority mail vote of all members of the Society, but the recalled member shall continue to serve until replaced in accordance with the election procedure prescribed in Article V.
+- Upon petition of 10% of the membership, an election by ballot will be held on proposals with respect to the recall of members of the Governing Board, the Secretary, or the Treasurer.
+Such recall will be effective upon a majority vote of all members of the Society, but the recalled member shall continue to serve until replaced in accordance with the election procedure prescribed in Article V.

 ARTICLE X: AMENDMENTS

 - Amendments to these Bylaws may be proposed by majority action of the Governing Board at a regular, special, or informal meeting called by the Chairperson, or by the affirmative vote of the majority voting at an Annual Business Meeting on a resolution for amendment of the Bylaws introduced from the floor.
 In the latter case, the proposed amendment of the Bylaws must then be considered by the Governing Board at its next regular, special, or informal meeting.

 - Every proposed amendment shall be submitted to the membership with recommendations of the majority of the Governing Board, together with a statement of the basis of the recommendations, and in the case of a tie with the arguments pro and con.
 These Bylaws may then be amended only by vote of the members in either of the following ways, to be determined by the Governing Board: (a) at the Annual Business Meeting of members, by affirmative vote of two-thirds of the members voting on the proposed amendment or (b) by vote of members, conducted in such fashion as the Governing Board may determine.
 Two-thirds affirmative vote of those voting shall be required for adoption of the proposed amendment.